+And of course, this anime being a school comedy goes for the classic boob grab as comedy aspect.
 Girls have breasts.
 We get it.
 Amazingly enough this is a known fact.
 Do our two female students and one ghost need to compare sizes and take any opportunity to glare at each other’s busts.
 Does our male lead need to actually grab Yuuko’s breast to prove he can touch a ghost?

 While this isn’t over the top groping or fan-service it just doesn’t feel like it fits into this story (at least not after the first couple of episodes where it kind of feeds into the comedy elements).
-Normally these sorts of anime antics are ignorable, but as i said, they just don’t fit with anything else on the screen so it almost makes you wonder if they were contractually obligated to include it.
+Normally these sorts of anime antics are ignorable, but as I said, they just don’t fit with anything else on the screen so it almost makes you wonder if they were contractually obligated to include it.

 While I know this gets said a lot, I will say it anyway.
 This show does get better.
 The first episode is really not a good example of what this show does well nor is it particularly interesting when you don’t know or care about any of the characters.
 This episode fares better after you’ve watched the whole series and then when you do a rewatch you actually don’t think the first episode is so bad.
 I just remember it took me three goes to initially watch the anime in the first place because I kept rage quitting episode 1.

 As I said, this is a hard anime to recommend but if you like supernatural stories then you will probably find lots to enjoy in this even if one or two parts of it annoy.
 On the bright side, none of the elements really stick around long enough to be too painful because this show just keep pushing forward.

 If you’ve watched Dusk Maiden of Amnesia I’d love to know what you thought of it.